-Moreover, clients certainly may have multi-jurisdictional ambitions or, even if unintended, their activities often may risk multi-jurisdictional impact.
+Moreover, the client certainly may have multi-jurisdictional ambitions or, even if unintended, its activities often may risk multi-jurisdictional impact.
 In such cases, it would be a brave but possibly foolish counsel who assumed: 'The only law, regulation and jurisdiction that matter are my own!'